jhsoftware/SimpleDNS-Docs/docs/df_dotdoh.md

 ---
 # Definitions - DNS over TLS (DoT) / DNS over HTTPS (DoH)

 Standard DNS queries (UDP/TCP) are sent in plain text, which means anyone "listening" to the network can read them.
-This is a privacy issue, especially on the first leg between the user device and the resolving DNS server (think coffee shop wifi hotspot).
+This is a privacy issue, especially on the first leg between the user device and the resolving DNS server (think coffee shop Wi-Fi hotspot).

 DNS over TLS (DoT) / DNS over HTTPS (DoH) encrypt DNS queries and responses - to keep user data private and secure.